-Why Sean Spicer Will Never Be Funny, And The Emmy’s Should Have Known Better
+Why Sean Spicer Will Never Be Funny, And The Emmys Should Have Known Better

 — Lawrence O'Donnell (@Lawrence) September 18, 2017

 Trump’s rise was fueled by lies.
-They have been so brazen and provable that he is singularly responsible for making ‘post-truth’ a word.
+They have been so brazen and provable that he is singularly responsible for making “post-truth” a word.
 Sean Spicer knew he was lying for Trump, and then he accused anyone who called him out on his shit as the true liars—or spreaders of fake news.
-It’s one of the most perfidious parts of this administration, and that’s a highly competitive dishonor.
-To make winking jokes about the lying doesn’t undo the lies.
+It’s one of the most pernicious parts of this administration, and that’s a highly competitive dishonor.
+To make winking jokes about the lying doesn’t undo the lies themselves.
 Because while some may be laughing, there are millions of people who believe the lies we’re laughing at.
 And they vote.